Bira/octopus-carnival/_posts/2018-04-06-quick-and-dirty-technical-grappling.md

 Grapplers can still only maintain a maximum amount of CP equal to their ST.

+## Control Threshold

+Every creature has a _Control Threshold_ (CT) equal to their ST/5, rounded down to the nearest whole number.
+This determines how easy it is to impair that character's movements via grappling.
+In relatively "realistic" games with human-scale characters, 99% of people will have a CT of 2, and the remaining slabs of pure muscle will have a CT of 3.
+Things can get quite a bit more varied in Dungeon Fantasy or other fantastical games.

+Write this down once during character creation, and only worry about changing it if your permanent ST changes.

 ## Effects of Control Points

-Every 2 CP applied to a target translate into a -1 penalty to DX.
+Every (CT) Control Points applied to a target translate into a -1 penalty to DX[^1].
 If the target's torso or head is being grappled this applies to all their actions.
 If a limb is being grappled, the full penalty applies to any actions involving that limb.
 Half the penalty applies to all other actions.
 Treat grapples to multiple locations as a single grapple to the torso with their combined CP.

 In the example from page 6 of Technical grappling, that would give our pal And'Rezik a total of 13 CP on his target.
 It's only 2 CP less and you didn't